jkafkadev/jkafkadev/README.md

 - https://github.com/kafka050/adBot
 - Developed using Node.js
 - Uses Discord.js Library
-- Has moderation capabilities to inspect and determin actions with each message sent in server
+- Has moderation capabilities to inspect and determine actions with each message sent in server
 - Automates promotion of an announcement to main server and all partner servers
 - Uses Jest for a testing suite
 - Deployed on AWS EC2 instance